-I've got a question that's deceptively complex.
+I've got a question that's incredibly complex.
 How does printer ink work?
 You probably haven't thought much about it, but this stuff is a common part of many of our lives.
 It's everywhere.
 First, ink and toner are two different things, despite the fact that lots of us use the words interchangeably.
 Ink is a liquid substance that you apply to a surface like paper.
 Toner on the other hand, is a solid polymer.
 It's sort of like a very tiny plastic dust particle substance, and it relies on the physics of electrostatic attraction, pressure and heat.

 A general rule of thumb is that you use toner in laser printers and ink in inkjet printers.
 Inkjet printers shoot ink onto a page through tiny nozzles on a printhead.
 There can be hundreds or even thousands of nozzles on a single printhead.
 The HP Office Jet Enterprise X series has forty two thousand two hundred and forty nozzles per printhead.
 These nozzles are really tiny, about 50 microns wide.
 That's point zero five millimeters or less than the width of your average human hair.